mengweij/bc-tenant-bot/README.md

 Built with React, Tailwind CSS, and Shadcn UI to ensure a responsive and intuitive user interface.

+***Note**: This repository does not include scripts for creating or populating the vector database.*

 ## Tech Stack

 **Frontend**